QubitPi/Ostwind/docs/docs/logging-guidelines.md

 ### Warn

-Should be used when something isn't right, but Athena can still reliably respond to requests.
-Under normal running conditions, there _may_ be `Warn`-level logs emitted by Athena. `Warn`-level logs that are emitted by Athena _should_ be looked at by a human, but should not typically require urgent intervention.
+Should be used when something isn't right, but Ostwind can still reliably respond to requests.
+Under normal running conditions, there _may_ be `Warn`-level logs emitted by Ostwind. `Warn`-level logs that are emitted by Ostwind _should_ be looked at by a human, but should not typically require urgent intervention.
 Here are some examples:

 - There is a configuration error that will not prevent requests from being correctly satisfied, but requests may be